stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 The [asynchronous features of Python](https://docs.python.org/3/library/asyncio.html) enable a single process to avoid blocking on I/O operations.
 To achieve concurrency with Python, you must run multiple Python processes.
 Each of these processes may or may not use asynchronous I/O.

-To run multiple application processes, either use an application server like [Gunicorn](https://gunicorn.org/) or use a container system, with one container per process.
+To run multiple application processes, either use a container system, with one container per process, or an application server like [Gunicorn](https://gunicorn.org/).
 If you need to build a custom application that manages muliple processes, use the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) package in the Python standard library.

 Code that uses asynchronous I/O must not call _any_ function that uses synchronous I/O, such as _open()_, or the _logging_ module in the standard library.
 Instead, you need to use either the equivalent functions from _asyncio_ in the standard library or a third-party library that is designed to support asynchronous code.